LabyMod/labymod4-api-wiki/docs/pages/addon/features/config.md

 If you want more structure in your settings but don't want to use Sections, you can create sub-settings that can be accessed via a button.
 Just create a new class, and let it inherit from `Config`.
 Add a field with the same type in your configuration (just the type, not a `ConfigProperty`) and create a new instance of said class.
 You might have noticed that you don't have to use the `AddonConfig` superclass for sub-settings.
 The `AddonConfig` class is required for your main configuration but not for sub-settings.

-If you want to display more than just the advanced button (the button that lets you access the sub-settings), add the `@ParentSwitch` annotation to the most important switch in your sub-settings.
+If you want to display more than just the advanced button (the button that lets you access the sub-settings), add the `@ShowSettingInParent` annotation to the most important switch in your sub-settings.

 ### Use Icons for Settings